 Some special group meals are included in the cost of your retreat.
 Daily meals at the Ashram and in local restaurants are paid separately by you.
 You will want to enjoy food (and chai!) at the local cafes and restaurants.

 You will also need spending money for clothes shopping and buying gifts.
 Approximate costs are in the range of £50-£75 ($75-$100) for some basic clothes and then £15-£20 ($20-$30) per day for meals.
-It is possible to get cash from ATMs in Rishikesh and we recommend you change some money in New Delhi Airport.
+It is possible to get cash from ATMs in Rishikesh and we recommend you change a small amount of money in New Delhi Airport.

 Don’t bring too much.
 We’ll be shopping in Delhi and Rishikesh for comfortable and appropriate Indian-style clothing.

 We’re staying in an ashram and we’re sensitive to the local customs of not baring too much flesh in public.
-For women this means long sleeves, pants and skirts.
+For women, this means long sleeves, trousers, and skirts.
 You can buy these is Delhi and Rishikesh.
 Most of the guys in our group opt for the traditional dhoti and kurta (they look like pajamas and are very comfortable).
 Again these can be purchased in Delhi and Rishikesh.
-We recommend you bring sunglasses, sunscreen and a hat.
+We recommend you bring sunglasses, sunscreen, and a hat.
 We’ll also be doing some simple yoga stretches, so bring clothes for this.

 When out and about each day you will need a bag for carrying money, notebooks, camera, sun-block, etc. There are plenty of cheap options in Rishikesh — long handled bags that you can sling over your shoulder.